 - Click Login

-If you've forgotten your RefWorks login name and password, please contact the Electronic Resources Librarian, who should be able to help you.
+If you've forgotten your RefWorks login name and password, you can use the login link (top right) and select "Forgot Your Login Information?" to reset it, or you may contact the Electronic Resources Librarian, who should be able to help you.